 The Arts Awards team are happy to answer questions and discuss the suitability of projects ahead of an application.
 As we have limited capacity for these conversations please contact us well in advance of your application deadline.
-Contact details are available on the Deadlines & Contacts page.
+Contact details are available on the Deadlines and Contacts tab.
 We are unable to offer feedback on draft applications.

-• The confirmed team includes an expert in biomedical science, ethics, medical humanities or medical history relevant to the project’s themes;
+- The confirmed team must include a professional artist and an expert in biomedical science, ethics, medical humanities or medical history relevant to the project’s themes

 You will need to complete a full application form, via the Trust's eGrants online application system (select the 'Small Arts Awards' form in the 'Full application' drop-down menu), and submit it at any time before the published deadline.
 A sample application form can be downloaded from eGrants.